aws-samples/lti-ready-virtual-classroom-with-amazon-chime-sdk/lti-components/web/README-Moodle.md

 **1.5 )** Enter the following information before clicking on **Save changes**

-- **Tool name**: choose a name for this tool as it will appear for teachers who choose to add it to their course pages.
-For instance, _"Virtual Classroom with Amazon Chime"_.
+- **Tool name**: choose a name for this tool as it will appear for educators who choose to add it to their course pages.
+For instance, _"Virtual Classroom with Amazon Chime SDK meeting experience"_.

 - **Tool URL**: Enter the _ltiToolAuthUri_ which is provided in instruction step 5

 - **Tool description**: Optional.
-Provide some details for what this tool does in order to help teachers understand the features of it.
+Provide some details for what this tool does in order to help educators understand the features of it.

 - **LTI version**: Select _LTI 1.3_